SiriDB/siridb-admin/README.md

 ```
 For example:
 ```
-siridb-admin -u sa -p siri -s siridb03.foo.local new-replica -d dbexample -U iris -P siri -S siridb01.foo.local -o 0 --force
+siridb-admin -u sa -p siri -s siridb03.foo.local new-replica -d dbexample -U iris -P siri -S siridb01.foo.local
 ```
-This will create a new pool on SiriDB server `siridb03.foo.local` for database `dbexample`.
+This will ask for confirmation and then create a new pool on SiriDB server `siridb03.foo.local` for database `dbexample`.
 Pool id's will be incremented automatically so if the database only had pool `0` then the new pool will have id `1`.